srinitha-pola/Library-Management-System/README.md

-# Library-Management-System

-A Python-based Library Management System using tkinter for GUI and pandas for managing book and student data efficiently.

 # 📚 Library Management System

 A comprehensive **Library Management System** built with **Python**, using `tkinter` for the graphical user interface and `pandas` for efficient data management.
 This system streamlines the management of book inventories and student records, making it ideal for educational institutions and small libraries.